 You spend the rest reading a Book.
 Upon completing the book, you gain its Book Perk, which can be used once before the next Long Rest (at which point it expires if unused).

-• You do not Sleep — you do not recover HP from Sleep or mend your own Injuries
+• You do not Sleep — you do not recover HP from Sleep or mend your own injuries

 • You may still eat and drink normally